 Young-of-the-year brown trout were examined.
 Fish originated from two different river systems, Redon and Foron.
 Samples were taken at a weekly basis starting beginning of August, week 31 or 32, until beginning of October, week 40.
-Always the same location was sampled, near the outlet to the lake.
 Fish were taken at two consecutive years, 2011 and 2012.
-At each sampling, 25 brown trout were investigated, resulting in 36 samples or 897 brown trout examined.
+At each sampling, 25 brown trout were investigated, resulting in 36 samples or 897 brown trout examined by Guillaume Bini.